utkarshbito/temporal-test-incremental/CUSTOM_INSTRUCTIONS.md

 - schema continuity / incremental indexing relevance

-## Testing-bito and this repo are part of utkarsh project, together they will work as a single unit
+## Testing-bito and temporal-test-incremental repo are part of utkarsh project, together they will work as a single unit, there are a couple of other repos that will get added in this.